digitalcolony/ineedcoffee-archive/src/content/posts/aeropress-coffee-maker-tutorial/index.md

 The device shares similarities with several other [coffee brewing methods](http://ineedcoffee.com/coffee-brewing-guide/).
 It uses a plunger to force water through the coffee, which will be familiar to [French press](http://ineedcoffee.com/press-pot-tutorial/) users.
 The pressurization in the plunging action is similar to that of an espresso machine.
 Let me be clear: this is neither an espresso machine nor a press pot.
 Compared to other brewing methods, I find the richness of flavor comparable to French press coffee, while the smoothness is more like a Cafe Americano.

 This AeroPress brewing system makes coffee by forcing water through the coffee under pressure.
 The result is a concentrated brew of coffee that you can then use for different purposes.
-These instructions focus on brewing the coffee and then diluting it with hot water to _normal_ strength.
+These instructions focus on brewing the coffee and then diluting it with hot water to *normal* strength.

 ![aeropress coffee maker](aeropress-coffee-maker400.jpg)

-\*Aeropress Coffee and Espresso Maker
+*Aeropress Coffee and Espresso Maker

--
+*

 ### #1 Insert Filter

 Select one of the round AeroPress filters and place it into the bottom of the black filter cap.

 ![aeropress empty black cap for filter](aeropress-empty-black-filter-cap.jpg)
-_AeroPress filter cap_
+*AeroPress filter cap*

 ![add paper filter to aeropress cap](aeropress-black-filter-cap-with-filter.jpg)
-_AeroPress filter_
+*AeroPress filter*

 At this point, you should rinse the filter.
 This will help the filter stay in place and minimize the chance of any paper-residual flavor entering the coffee.